astronomer/astro-blog/posts/change-data-capture-cloudsql-postgres-with-apache-airflow-1.md

 This will query `database_name` (only one allowed at a time) using the enclosed `selectQuery` and format the results to a CSV at the GCS bucket and keypath set in `uri`.

-  > *Note: This CSV will not have headers, and in turn, you will also run a second operation to obtain the table schema, which will be described below*
+  > *Note: This CSV will not have headers, so you will need to run a second operation to obtain the table schema, which will be described below*

 ## Step 1: Set Up Airflow

+> *If you already have the Astronomer CLI installed you can skip to Step 2*

 The [Astronomer CLI](https://github.com/astronomer/astro-cli) is the easiest way to run Apache Airflow on your machine.
 From the CLI, you can establish a local testing environment regardless of where you'll be deploying to from there.